 Several important conclusions can be reached on the basis of the Supreme Court ruling.

-For a start, employees have to be relieved of all professional duties during their break.
+According to the ruling in , "employers must (1) relieve their employees of all duties during rest periods and (2) relinquish any control over how employees spend their break time.
 They can’t be required to remain on duty or ready to take action upon necessity.
 Apart from the impossibility to keep employees having their break on duty, it’s also not legal to keep these workers on call.

 While some consider the ruling to be pretty impractical, it simply offers the court’s interpretation of labor law in California.
 According to the judges, there are still a few areas that give companies a little bit of flexibility.